Global Exponential Attitude Tracking Controls on SO(3): Attitude Tracking with No Disturbance

 The unique feature of the proposition is that it provides a stronger global exponential stability for a tracking problem on $\SO$, compared with the existing results in~\cite{MayTeePACC11} yielding global asymptotic stability.
-Another interesting feature is that the construction of the expelling configuration error functions are simpler.
-In~\cite{MayTeePACC11}, an expelling configuration error function is constructed by \textit{angular wrapping}, where the nominal configuration error function is composed with a diffeomorphism that represents stretched rotations.
+Another interesting feature is that the construction of the expelling configuration error functions are simpler as it is constructed on the unit-sphere.

+In~\cite{MayTeeA13}, a synergistic family of potential functions is constructed for the reduced attitude tracking of spherical directions through a parameterized deffeomorphism of the nominal configuration error function presented in this paper.
+Similarly in~\cite{MayTeePACC11}, an expelling configuration error function is constructed for the full attitude tracking by \textit{angular warping}, where the nominal configuration error function is composed with a diffeomorphism that represents stretched rotations.
 The resulting control system design involves nontrivial derivatives and it is relatively difficult to compute the required hysteresis gap $\delta$, that is required to implement the given hybrid controller.

-In this paper, the construction of expelling configuration error function at \refeqn{PsiE1}, \refeqn{PsiE2} is intuitive and straightforward as they are based on the comparison between the desired directions and the actual directions.
-It is not required that the critical points of $\Psi_{E_1},\Psi_{E_2}$ include the desired equilibrium.
-The proposed simpler form of the expelling configuration error functions yields the explicit expression for the hysteresis gap as given at \refeqn{deltaSO}.
-For example, at \refeqn{deltaSO}, the upper bound of $\delta$ is maximized along the line of $2\alpha-|\beta|-3=0$ to yield $\delta=2-\alpha$.
-If $\alpha=1.6$, then we can simply choose $\beta=0.2$ to obtain $\delta=0.4$.
-In short, the presented control system provide a stronger global exponential stability, with simpler controller design procedure.
+In this paper, the construction of expelling configuration error function at \refeqn{PsiE1}, \refeqn{PsiE2} is intuitive and straightforward as they are based on the comparison between the modified desired directions and the actual directions, rather than composing the nominal configuration error function with a diffeomorphism as~\cite{MayTeePACC11,MayTeeA13}.
+As a result, a range of the hysteresis gap to guarantee stability is explicitly given by \refeqn{deltaSO}, which can be easily checked by given controller gains.
+In short, the presented control system provide a stronger global exponential stability, with simpler controller design procedure of choosing a hystereses gap $\delta$.
+For example, at \refeqn{deltaSO}, the upper bound of $\delta$ is maximized along the line of $2\alpha-|\beta|-3=0$ to yield $0<\delta<2-\alpha$.
+If $\alpha=1.6$, then we can simply choose $\beta=0.2$ to obtain $0<\delta<0.4 \min\{k_1,k_2\}$.